Jorl17/minecraft-dropbox-server/README.md

                         isn't actually running.
 If it _is_ running, it is a very bad idea to do this.
 Use only after a system crash or similar accident.
+  -q, --query-status    Just query the status of the server (is it running,
+                        and who is running it?).

 ```